Kohli, Iyer and Shami lead ‘too strong’ India to Cricket World Cup final

 New Zealand’s reply, much like Devon Conway’s World Cup, struggled.

-The opener fell to Mohammed Shami for 13 and two overs later Rachin Ravindra fell on the same score to the same bowler.
+The opener fell to Shami for 13, and two overs later, Rachin Ravindra fell on the same score to the same bowler.

 Shami’s emergence in replacing the injured, and crucial, Hardik Pandya in this Indian side has perhaps encapsulated best the hosts’ dominance and superiority as the rightly chosen favourites.